fastapi/typer/docs/tutorial/parameter-types/file.md

 </div>

-!!! info "Technical Details"
+/// info | Technical Details

 `typer.FileTextWrite` is a just a convenience class.

 It's the same as using `typer.FileText` and setting `mode="w"`.
 You will learn about `mode` later below.

+///

 ## `FileBinaryRead`